 5. Pregnancy or menopause

 Both pregnancy and menopause involve a huge change in hormones, which could be one of the reasons for your hair loss.
 Post-pregnancy, after having glossy skin and hair during, it can seem as though your hair is falling out more.
 Menopause causes the hair to become thin and light-coloured.
 If you are concerned, talking to a doctor can help you, as they will rule out other causes and can discuss hormone levels in detail.

 This might seem like a strange one, but we naturally lose around 120 hairs a day in order for new hairs to grow, and if you don’t brush your hair often enough these hairs remain where they are.
 To loosen them, get a good hairbrush and comb, using the brush for when your hair is dry and the comb for when your hair is wet, to minimise hair loss from breakage.

 7. Seasonal change

 The weather has a bigger effect on your hair than you may think – most problems caused are to do with lack of hydration leading to dry, brittle hair.
-You can avoid this cause of hair loss by getting a trim before the summer months, to remove hair that is already dry, and by wetting your hair before exposing it to chlorine, to create a coating.
+You can avoid this cause of hair loss by getting a trim before the summer months, removing hair that is already dry, and wetting your hair before exposing it to chlorine, to create a coating.